 How much does a keyword research tool cost?

 Do I need to get it straight away?

 No, not necessarily but it’s better if you do.
 I waited 6 months before getting it which meant I had over 50 posts which I had to go back and re-optimise for keywords which was a total time-suck.
 I wish I had purchased Keysearch on day one and saved myself a lot of time.

 Getting your article on the first page of Google takes time.
 If you want to drive traffic to your blog faster then I recommend getting Pinterest.

 Pinterest is essentially a visual search engine.

 It is much easier for a complete newbie to rank on Pinterest than it is to rank on Google.

 But it’s not as easy as just pinning the occasional pretty pin that directs people to your blog post.
 It’s important to SEO optimise your Pinterest profile.
-(I have an article which will help you set up your Pinterest profile and make sure it is SEO optimised.)
 It’s also important that you pink frequently and use a Pinterest strategy.

 My personal strategy involves me pinning a minimum of 30 pins a day.
 This is a mixture of other people’s pins and my own.
 These are spread out over the day with many being pinned when my US audience (Pinterest is popular in the USA) are awake which is when I am sleeping in the UK.